 There’s been a rocky history in our country when it comes to getting paid for work.
 It was in 1938 when the most famous employment law was passed, the Fair Labor Standards Act.
 It achieved many things.
 It laid out a minimum wage (which gets updated every so often as inflation occurs).
 It also has provisions for working overtime, including how many hours that is and how much the employer must pay.
 There is a section about child labor and another about proper record keeping.
 It advocated for the worker like nothing before.

 Many workers don’t report these claims for fear of retaliation.
-Everything from being fired to being demoted to the lowering their salary frightens clients.
-However there are many others that fight for what’s theirs.
+Everything from being fired to being demoted to lowering their salary frightens clients.
+However, there are many others that fight for what’s theirs.

 What is My Unpaid Wage Claim Worth, and How Long Before it Settles?

 Every employer and situation is different.
-One plaintiff may be trying to collect double overtime wages, another might just be trying to get paid for an extra project they agreed to.
+One plaintiff may be trying to collect double-overtime wages, another might just be trying to get paid for an extra project they agreed to.
 Not only that, state laws about wages vary quite a bit.
 The rules from the Department of Labor and Workforce Development in NJ are very different from that of Kansas.
-These are all taken into account when putting a value on a case.
-Giants like Bank of America have had to pay a massive settlement ($73 million in 2013) but that was distributed to many many clients.
-Smaller cases for less sleights might be for $20k or $50k.
+These are all taken into account when putting value on a case.
+Giants like Bank of America have had to pay a massive settlement ($73 million in 2013) but that was distributed to many clients.
+Smaller cases for fewer sleights might be for $20k or $50k.
 It depends on the details of the cases.